MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/developer-resources.md

 ---
 title: "REST Developer Resources | Microsoft Docs"
-description:  Links to the resources available to REST developers including Bing Maps Forums, blogs and social media as well as where to go for answers to questions about account issues and licensing questions. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: This article provides links to Bing Maps REST developer resources such as forums, blogs, social media accounts and links to information on account issues and licensing questions. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""